sirselim/jetson_nanopore_sequencing/live_basecalling.md

 Don't be concerned that your `config_file` and various other variables are different, these are custom modifications I've made for the GPU on this machine (Nvidia Titan RTX).
 For now we just want to ensure we can get GPU basecalling running in MinKNOW live.
 Later on we can concentrate on optimising for speed and accuracy.
 ### Stop the MinKNOW service

+Once you have made the above edits and saved the file you will need to restart the `minknow` service that's running in the background.
+You do that with the below:

 ```sh
 sudo service minknow stop
 ```

 ### Confirm the guppy_basecall_server process isn't running

+Run the below:

 ```sh
 ps -A | grep guppy_basecall_